 - Is a Digital Bank more or less resilient than a traditional bank?

-- Best practice on the Human Aspects of BC
+- Best practice on the Human Aspects of Business Continuity

 - Current Threats and Counter Terrorism Issues (by the City of London Police).